TomRosenbloom/civi-ext-jobads/docs/Components of an extension.md

 Saved searches and option groups, as examples of managed entities, are created in a very similar way.
 Note your extension can define option groups but no saved search(es), or a saved search and no option groups.
 Saved searches and Option Groups are two independent varieties of managed entity.

-The basic principle for creating managed entities is:
+The basic workflow for creating managed entities is:

 1. create in UI
 2. export code